Sharjah International Airport

 Sharjah International Airport (مطار الشارقة) is an international airport located 7 NM east-southeast of Sharjah, United Arab Emirates.
 It is spread over an area of 15200000 m2.
 It is the 3rd busiest airport in the country as well as the 10th busiest airport in the Middle East.
-It has one runway, and is the only airport in Sharjah capable of international flights as of 2022.
+It has one runway, and is the only airport in Sharjah capable of international flights as of 2025.
 By 2027, it is expected to increase its capacity to 25 million passengers annually.

 Overview

 Sharjah International Airport is the third largest Middle East air freight hub in cargo tonnage, according to official 2015 statistics from Airports Council International.
 Ground services company, Sharjah Aviation Services, handled 586,195 tonnes in 2015 – a 16.1% increase year on year.
 It has one passenger terminal with an area of 125000 m2.

 Sharjah International Airport is home base of the low-cost carrier Air Arabia.
 The headquarters of Air Arabia is in the Sharjah Freight Center, on the property of the airport in Sharjah, UAE.
 The center is an old cargo terminal.

-It replaced RAF Sharjah, which was closer to the city and was opened in 1932.
+On 1 January 1977, the airport opened and it replaced RAF Sharjah, which was closer to the city and was opened in 1932.
 It was the first airport in UAE and the Cooperation Council for the Arab States of the Gulf, for use by Imperial Airways, and was subsequently used by the RAF until 14 December 1971.
 The reason for the move was development pressure from the city of Sharjah.
 The old terminal and tower building is now Al Mahatta Museum.
 The old airport's runway is now part of King Abdul Aziz Street in the city centre.

 The airport was used by the United States Air Force 926th Tactical Fighter Group during Operation Desert Shield/Storm.
 Approximately 450 members of the unit were stationed at the airport, which flew A-10 Thunderbolt II ground attack aircraft during the conflict in late 1990 and early 1991.

 Facilities

 The airport is at an elevation of 116 ft above mean sea level.
 It has one runway designated 12/30 with an asphalt surface measuring 4060 × 60 m.

 Founded in 1985, Sharjah Airport Travel Agency is owned by the Sharjah Airport Authority, Government of Sharjah and has 14 branches in the UAE, including one on the first floor of the main terminal at Sharjah Airport.

-There are two prayer rooms available, one in the transit area of the Arrivals Terminal and the other on the ground floor of the Departures Terminal.
-There are mosques in both the East and West Cargo Terminals 3 and 4.